Olympic Mocs

 Allan Gutierrez is the first Moc Olympian.
 While he was enrolled at Florida Southern, he swam for the Honduran national team in the 2012 Olympic Games in the 400m Freestyle event.
 He swam again for the Honduran team in the 2016 Olympic Games in the 100m Butterfly event.
 He was eliminated in the first heat for both Games.

 Allan Gutierrez graduated from Florida Southern in 2015 and was a member of the Men’s Swimming team from 2011-2015.
-While here, he earned 20 All-American certificates and helped the team reach 4 top-five finishes in the NCAA Division II Championships.
+While here, he earned 20 All-American certificates and helped the team reach four top-five finishes in the NCAA Division II Championships.
 Gutierrez also holds multiple records in Honduras for swimming.

 Sources: